Driss31/nlp-negative-sampling/README.md

 100%|████████████████████████████████████| 11153/11153 [40:44<00:00,  4.66it/s]
 ```

-If the script crashes, we need to decrease the value of the learning rate.
+If the script crashes, the value of the learning rate should be decreased.

-## Testing the model
+### Evaluation

-To compute the similarity between two words, we used the cosine distance.
-The command to use is:
+To compute the similarity between two words, I used the cosine distance.

+#### Command line - Example
 ```
 python skipGram.py --text train/news.en-00001-of-00100.txt --model train --test
 ```

-Some examples obtained:
+#### Results
 ```
 "woman", "girl"    : 0.9140292408030202
 "woman", "man"     : 0.9003719041046656